 She has received two Pushcart Prize nominations, earned Honorable Mention in New Letters’ Dorothy Cappon Contest for Nonfiction, and was a Finalist in Prime Number Magazine’s creative nonfiction contest.
 Hilary was an artist in residence at the Vermont Studio Center.

 She holds a Master of Fine Arts in Creative Writing from the Rainier Writing Workshop at Pacific Lutheran University, a Doctor of Jurisprudence from Loyola Law School, Los Angeles, a Master of Arts in English literature from Indiana University, Bloomington, and a Bachelor of Arts in English literature from the University of Pennsylvania.
 All to say, Hilary pursued careers in the legal, corporate—and interior design—fields before settling into writing.
-She lives in Los Angeles with her husband and two Golden Retrievers.
+She lives in Santa Fe, New Mexico, with her husband and two Golden Retrievers.